 - Navigation: map, compass, altimeter, GPS device, personal locator beacon (PLB) or satellite.

 How to Know Which Hiking Trekking Poles To Buy?

 Well, this was a game-changer for hiking up and down steep elevations.
-I am a little nervous when getting on a path that is really rocky and steep so my poles really helped to stabilize my balance.
-Also with the snow here in the mountains, they helped me to feel comfortable and balanced.
+I am a little nervous when getting on a path that is rocky and steep so my poles helped to stabilize my balance.
+Also, the snow here in the mountains, helped me to feel comfortable and balanced.

 The Hiking poles that I recommend are the fit life walking trekking poles

 Whether you’re planning a weekend backpacking trip or a big thru-hike, you’ll be carrying a load on your back and traveling over uneven terrain.
 Trekking poles help you stay stable and reduce the impacts to your ankles, hips, and knees, so you can arrive at your destination less fatigued and sore.
 You can also use trekking poles to pitch a shelter, in a pinch.

 There are a lot of trekking poles out there – how do you decide which ones to buy?
 Learn about trekking pole sizes and what to look for, depending on your hiking goals.